Kingston

 Community-Based Water Monitoring Hub

 The Kingston Hub is the latest iteration of our involvement in Kingston.
-This acts as the Innovation Hub of Swim Drink Fish where we trial new methodologies like the Tecta B16 machine, which provides us with automatic results in a much shorter time frame than other methods used.
+This acts as the Innovation Hub of Swim Drink Fish where we trial new methodologies like the Tecta B16 machine, which provides us with faster sampling results, and launch new programs.

 In 2017 the City began to monitor their combined sewers in real-time and provide live data online.
 This was the first-ever real-time sewage spill notification system in Canada and Kingston is the only city that shares real-time sewage and stormwater data with the public.